 “Thank you for intervening, Ms. Corscia,” Leandros said.

 Evelyne looked at him, her gaze then moving to Roman beside him.
-She stilled; her eyes widened, her lips parted.
-Roman only smiled, politely confused.
+She stiffened, eyes narrowing and lips pursing.
+Roman only smiled back, politely confused.

 “Ms. Corscia?”
 Leandros asked.
 “Is there a problem?”